 The fact that he had been out until 3 a.m. the night before singing jazz with Chicago legend Von Freeman and having the time of his life might have had something to do with it.
 It seems that his heart knew something about his future before his head did.
 Unsurprisingly, music was where Elling would focus his efforts from then on.
 In early 1992, he dropped out of school to begin a journey that would lead him to a life in jazz.

-“It’s a great project,” says Eric Lariviere, general manager of Flato Markham Theatre.
-“We were lucky that he was available for our Jazz series this season and with this show, bringing him in was a no-brainer.”
+“It’s a great project,” said Eric Lariviere, general manager of Flato Markham Theatre.
+“We were lucky that he was available for our Jazz series and with this show, bringing him in was a no-brainer.”

 Elling and his band will have a set that includes the Count Basie/Jimmy Rushing classic Goin’ to Chicago, Eddie Jefferson and Arthur Johnson’s Penny’s From Heaven, and Buddy Johnson’s poignant Save Your Love for Me, which the audience might remember from recordings by artists as diverse as Boz Scaggs, Nancy Wilson, Lou Rawls and Etta Jones.